JeanCruzC/pagina/README.md

 in batches (2000 patterns by default), sorted by a quick heuristic score, so even 50&nbsp;000+ combinations can be handled without exhausting RAM.  `generate_shifts_coverage_optimized()` still honours the `batch_size` option to emit patterns in smaller chunks.
+The configuration also exposes a `K` parameter that bounds how many of the best scoring patterns are kept in memory.
+A heap is used internally to retain only the top `K` entries, discarding lower scored ones to further reduce the memory footprint.

 ## Memory-aware Generation